 Exercise and Eat Healthy Foods

-This comes as a no-brainer – of course exercise and eating nutritious foods are a great idea – but it can be so easy to forget to take care of ourselves during times of chaos.
+This comes as a no-brainer – of course exercise and eating nutritious foods are a great idea – but it can be so easy to forget to take care of ourselves during the busy seasons of life especially.
 We can be so focused on what’s going on around us that we forget we have to take care of ourselves first.

-So, make sure you have your favorite healthy snacks on hand and use social media to find at-home workouts (or go for a walk/run outside)!
+So, make sure you have your favorite healthy snacks on hand and enjoy some “me-time” at the gym or an awesome at-home workout (or go for a walk/run outside)!

 Enjoy a book on your porch, listen to a podcast outside, or go for a drive with the windows down.
-Getting out of the house can really help lift your mood and help us feel less isolated during this time.
+Getting out of the house can really help lift your mood.

-I really hope you were able to get some good, easy ideas here for how to cope during these crazy times.
+I really hope you were able to get some good, easy ideas here for how to cope during whatever season of life you may be in.

 Don’t forget to listen to your favorite song, snuggle with your pets, and tell your loved ones that you appreciate them.

-Follow me on Instagram and tell me what you’re doing to stay sane during the chaos!
+Follow me on Instagram and tell me what your favorite things to do to combat anxiety and stress are!